Sri Lankan passport: Data included

 The information page ends with the Machine Readable Zone.

-Biometric Passport
+Biometric passport

+The Controller General of Immigration and Emigration has informed the public that preparations are underway to issue ePassports to Sri Lankan citizens from the end of 2024.
+He also emphasised that it would improve the Sri Lankan passport's value internationally.

-From the 10 August 2015, all newly issued passports are to be enabled with Biometric interfaces to allow holders to be applicable for 'Visa Waiver Programmes' (VWP) available in certain countries.
-The passport is valid like the Machine Readable PP for 10 yrs. from issuance.
+From the 10 August 2015, all newly issued passports are to be enabled with biometric interfaces to allow holders to be applicable for 'Visa Waiver Programmes' (VWP) available in certain countries.
+The passport is valid like the machine readable PP for 10 yrs. from issuance.
 The Sri Lankan passport is ranked very poorly in global visa free access lists.

 The Sri Lankan government has not issued the e-passport because of procurement inefficiencies.

 Citizens interested to receive this or renew their existing passport are to be photographed by authorized photo studios around the island and be present for "fingerprint scanning' at the office in Colombo and other major cities.
-A list of authorized studios are available here.